Nic4712/MicroMumps/readme.md

 There may be someone else out there who would also like to have this on their collection, so here it is.

-This is dedicated to the memory of Professor Emeritus Richard F. Walters
+This project is dedicated to the memory of Professor Emeritus Richard F. Walters